grafana/loki/docs/sources/clients/docker-driver/configuration.md

 > the example above) must therefore be enclosed in quotes (`"`).

 After changing `daemon.json`, restart the Docker daemon for the changes to take effect.
-All containers from that host will then send logs to Loki.
+All **newly created** containers from that host will then send logs to Loki via the driver.

 ## Configure the logging driver for a Swarm service or Compose